Outreach Monks

 • AI-generated content with no original insight

 This means editorial quality and subject-matter depth matter more in technology than in most other verticals.
-A placement that would pass on a general marketing site gets rejected by a respected tech publication because it does not meet the standard their audience expects.
+Strong technical SEO and content foundations are prerequisites before link building scales — a placement that would pass on a general marketing site gets rejected by a respected tech publication because it does not meet the standard their audience expects.

 2. Some of the Strongest Links Are Earned, Not Pitched